 Since farofa is considered the official side dish of Brazil, you’ll find it served with a variety of different meals.
-It’s most commonly found served with hearty stews and barbecue dishes.
+It’s most commonly found served with hearty stews like Moqueca and traditional barbecue dishes.

 You can also use farofa as a stuffing for poultry.
 Think of it as similar to the American version of stuffing but with a ton of Brazilian flavors and flair.

 The recipe for farofa can vary depending on the individual chef’s taste or the region of Brazil where it is served.
 It’s also found commercially made and packaged, although the homemade version is much more flavorful.

 The raw flour is toasted with either olive oil or vegetable oil to give it a nice texture and brown coloring.
 Then, salt and smoked meat and spices are added for a rich, deep flavor.

 If you want to try your hand at making farofa yourself, toasting the flour to the perfect consistency is key.
 Make sure your pan of oil is hot before adding the flour, then allow it to toast for around six to eight minutes.

 The flour should be toasted but not burnt.
 You can opt to cook the bacon first, then toast the flour in the bacon fat for even more intense flavor.

 Garlic and other spices are optional but they will bring this side dish to the next level.
 Don’t forget to add some fruit like mashed bananas, chopped apples, or raisins to the ingredient mix.